 If you are a tenant, you may call Rio Grande Food Project at 505-967-8983 for assistance.

 The Storehouse understands that people also struggle to feed their pets.
 We offer a Pet Food Pantry on the third Friday of every month.
 The Veterinary Care Animal Hospital (VCA) helps provide food for dogs and cats.
 This food is also subject to donations so clients can receive food for either a dog or a cat, and availability of pet food is not guaranteed.
-Clients can choose to receive food for their family on the same day as pet food.
-Or, even if they get groceries at another time, they can still receive pet food (only) during the Pet Food Pantry.
+Clients can choose to receive food for their family on the same day as pet food or can choose to just pick up pet food.

 USDA Nondiscrimination Statement